Ontario Invests $215 Million to Support Shipbuilding in Canada

 “Our government is ensuring Ontario workers and businesses have the skills and equipment they need to help,” Sarkaria said.
 “Now, it’s up to the federal government to ensure Ontario shipbuilders are included in its National Shipbuilding Strategy.”

 The OSGP will help Ontario-based shipbuilding businesses support Canada’s shipbuilding capacity under the federal National Shipbuilding Strategy.
 The first-of-its-kind program in Ontario will provide shipbuilders access to non-repayable grants for up to 50% of eligible costs for projects that support the shipbuilding industry’s competitiveness, business growth and long-term capacity.
-Applications will open in late July through Transfer Payment Ontario.
+Applications will be accepted through September 30.
 More information on the program can be accessed through Ontario’s funding opportunities webpage.

 Images courtesy of the Ministry of Transportation (Ontario).